cloudify-cosmo/docs.getcloudify.org/content/manager_webui/configure-display.md

 2. Select the widget that you want to add and click **Add**.
    You can enter free text in the search box to find a widget.

  The widget appears on the page.
 You can drag and drop it in the position that you prefer.
+You can resize a widget while holding the resize icon in the lower right corner of the widget.

+ * To delete a widget, click the **x** icon in the top right corner of the widget.

 ### Configuring Widgets

  1. In Edit mode, hover over the title bar of the widget you want to configure and click the gear icon ![Gear Icon]({{<img "ui/gear-icon.png">}}).
  2. Make your required changes and click **Save**.
     The available fields are widget-specific.

+{{% gsTip title="Tip" %}}
+You can choose to display catalog widget contents as a table.
+{{% /gsTip %}}

 ### Adding Pages